cologne

 In Claire Cunningham’s work, the relation between form and content becomes very tangible and concrete: her artistic practice is formed by the crutches she uses and which she herself describes not as dead objects, but rather ‘very alive’.
 As much as her movement apparatus is affected by the crutches (e.g. role of shoulders as shock absorbers, strength of arms and upper body, chest as core), she describes how this pre given ‘form’ is used by her to create movement material.

 The keynote served as an inspiration for the participants and was followed by labs hosted, held and designed by both students and mentors of the partner institutions.
-Due to the pandemic situation the lab format was designed as four labs happening in the partner institutions on site and an online sharing between the lab groups.
-The labs took place in parallel in Cologne, Bucharest, Copenhagen and Heraklion.
+Due to the pandemic situation it was not possible to meet on site, so the labs were held simultaneously in Cologne, Bucharest, Copenhagen and Heraklion, followed by an online sharing between the lab groups.

 In Cologne, the Lab Group consisted of seven dance students and two students of electronic composition, plus two professors, one from music/composition, one from contemporary dance practice.
 The objective of the Cologne Lab was to share materials of movement and sound and to provoke, affect, manipulate, support or challenge them by other materials - of the same (sound, movement retrospectively) or of another media.
 In order to design frames for the materials to be explored, musicians and dancers proposed scores, structures and constellations to each other.

-The Copenhagen Lab Group consisted of the four staff members that would be involved in the Copenhagen LTTA2.
-Working with the fact that LTTA1 shifted to a hybrid format, the lab outlined an updated draft taking in consideration the new situation that the LTTA2 turned into the first physical encounter of the RELAY project.
-Additionally, the lab processed the proposed input of LTTA1’s keynote.
+The Copenhagen Lab Group consisted of the four staff members that would be involved in the next encounter in Copenhagen.
+Working with the fact that the first encounter in Cologne shifted to a hybrid format, the lab outlined an updated draft taking in consideration the new situation that the second encounter in Copenhagen turned into the first physical encounter of the RELAY project.
+Additionally, the lab processed the proposed input of Claire Cunningham's keynote.

 The Lab group in Heraklion comprised ten dance students and one lecturer of contemporary dance.
 The Lab was divided into two sessions.
 During an improvisation lesson the students were invited to explore the concept of sustainability in action (which also included to exploration of what is NOT sustainable) - both materially and mentally - creating a toolbox of words at the end of the first session.
 During the second session the group moved further and connected materiality of movement to music by focusing on how different sounds trigger sustainable or unsustainable movement.